cirosantilli/web-bak/phantomjs/index.md

+---
+title: PhantomJS
+layout: default
+---

-Phantom js allows you to run Javascript on web pages without a browser much like Node.js
+PhantomJS allows you to run Javascript on web pages without a browser much like Node.js

 It is a good tool for automating tasks related to web pages and browsers, such as unit testing.